Constraints on models with universal extra dimensions from dilepton searches at the LHC: The second KK level of the MUED model

 Figure~\ref{fig:producedcross} shows the LHC 8 TeV production cross sections for second KK modes through the different production mechanisms as a function of $R^{-1}$ with the cutoff scale set to $\Lambda R=20$.
 At small $R^{-1}$ second KK mode quarks and gluons are mostly produced by KK-number preserving interactions (\ref{prod1}).
 At large $R^{-1}$, strongly coupled second KK modes are dominantly produced via KK-mode violating direct (\ref{prod2}) and associated (\ref{prod3}) channels.
 The direct production of $A^{(2)}$ and $Z^{(2)}$ is suppressed because it arises from $U(1)_Y$ and $SU(2)$ gauge interactions.
 For smaller $\Lambda R$, the KK-number preserving channels are enhanced, because the second KK mode masses are reduced (\cf Eq.~(\ref{eq:mass})).
 The KK-number violating channels are reduced because of the smaller KK-number violating coupling Eq.~(\ref{eq:coupl}).

 The decay of second KK modes can proceed through KK-number conserving interactions into one second and one zero mode or into two first KK modes, as well as through KK-number violating decays into two zero modes, see Ref.~\cite{Datta:2005zs} for a detailed discussion.
 The decay patterns and features most relevant to our study are: \begin{itemize} \item second KK mode gluons $G^{(2)}$ have a considerable branching fraction ($\sim 40\%$) into second KK mode $SU(2)$ doublet and singlet quarks $Q^{(2)}$ and $U^{(2)} / D^{(2)}$, \item second KK mode $SU(2)$ singlet quarks have a branching fraction of $\sim 50\%$ into $A^{(2)}$, \item second KK mode $SU(2)$ doublet quarks have a branching fraction of $\sim 20\%$ into $Z^{(2)}$. \end{itemize} The decays of second KK quarks into $A^{(2)}$ or $Z^{(2)}$ may then lead to dilepton resonances as shown in Figure \ref{fig:decay}.
+The branching fractions of the $A^{(2)}$ and $Z^{(2)}$ into $e^+e^-$ are $\sim 0.5 \%$ with the same branching fractions into $\mu^+\mu^-$.